ryx/datalayer.js/README.md

 ```

 ### Extensions
-In a real application you'll likely want to use extensions since they provide more, really powerful, ways of interacting with the datalayer.
+In a real application you'll likely want to use extensions.
+Extensions provide more, really powerful ways of interacting with the datalayer.
 One common usecase is the [metadata extension](src/extensions/metadata) which aggregates data from the markup and passes it to the datalayer.
 This can be done with:

 ```javascript
 import metadata from 'datalayerjs/extensions/metadata';